List of Father Ted characters: Bishop Brennan

-Bishop Leonard "Len" Brennan (played by Jim Norton) appears from the episode "The Passion of St Tibulus" until "Kicking Bishop Brennan Up the Arse".
+Bishop Leonard "Len" Brennan (played by Jim Norton) appears in three episodes: "The Passion of St Tibulus", "The Plague" and "Kicking Bishop Brennan Up the Arse".

-Bishop Brennan is a stern, overbearing, foul-mouthed, lecherous, hypocritical narcissist who despises Ted (though he sometimes expresses concern for him, such as when Ted jumps down the stairs and through the window) and frequently casts a shadow over the lowly priest's life.
-Throughout the series he consistently addresses Ted using his surname: "Crilly", and this reference is one of several traits that symbolises his displeasure of the Fathers' incompetence.
-He equally despises Dougal, whom he refers to as a "cabbage".
+A recurring antagonist in the series, Bishop Brennan is a stern, overbearing, foul-mouthed, lecherous, hypocritical narcissist who despises Ted and frequently casts a shadow over his lowly priest's life.
+Throughout the series he consistently addresses Ted using his surname: "Crilly", and this reference is one of several traits that symbolises his displeasure at the Fathers' incompetence.
+He also despises Dougal, whom he refers to as a "cabbage".
 He does not take kindly to Dougal calling him "Len", and sometimes shouts profanity at him when he does so.

-Brennan has also forsaken his vows of celibacy; in "The Passion of St. Tibulus", it is revealed that he has a secret partner and love child in America.
-Also, in "The Plague", when Brennan hang up the phone on Ted in the bath, a naked woman joins him soon after.
+Brennan has also forsaken his vows of celibacy; in "The Passion of Saint Tibulus", it is revealed that he has a secret partner and love child in America.
+Also, in "The Plague", when Brennan hangs up the phone on Ted, a naked woman joins him in the bath straight after.

 He visits the island on three occasions: